 Even behemoths such as Amazon make strategic errors.
-The failure of the Amazon Fire Phone in 2014 is a prime example of the same.
-The reason behind failure?
+The failure of the Amazon Fire Phone in 2014 is a prime example.
+What was the reason behind this failure?
 No one wanted this phone except Amazon.
-The gadget was designed to allow customers to connect straight to their shopping platform.
+The gadget was designed to allow customers to connect directly to their shopping platform.

-Customers had previously utilized iPhone and Android phones to access Amazon.
-This was a vast and costly blunder on the customer research part.
+Customers had previously used iPhones and Android phones to access Amazon.
+This oversight in customer research led to a vast and costly blunder.

-MVP (minimum viable product) may be defined in various ways.
-However, in true essence, it refers to a product that has been created from the smallest set of elements possible for deriving the maximum customer value.
+MVP (minimum viable product) can be defined in various ways.
+However, at its core, it refers to a product created with the smallest elements possible to deliver maximum customer value.

-But one might ask, what exactly does the smallest set of features imply?
-And most importantly, how can we define it?
-If you want to be successful, you must ensure that the product you will sell is what the customers require.
-So, the dilemma comes to what’s it intended to look like?
+But what exactly does the smallest set of features imply?
+And, more importantly, how can we define it?
+To succeed, you must ensure that the product you sell is what customers need.
+Thus, the dilemma arises: what is it supposed to look like?

-Developing an MVP might provide the answer.
-But how do I create an MVP plan?
-This detailed guide will cover the nuances of developing your minimum viable product roadmap
+Developing an MVP may provide the answer.
+But how do you create an MVP plan?
+This detailed guide will cover the nuances of developing your minimum viable product roadmap.

 What is a minimum viable product (MVP) roadmap?

-The goal of the minimal viable product is to grasp the value of the concept without wasting too much time developing it.
-It allows you to understand your consumers’ needs and reactions to your product’s features and functionality.
+The goal of the minimal viable product is to understand the value of the concept without wasting too much time developing it.
+It helps you comprehend your customers’ needs and reactions to your product’s features and functionality.

 What is the purpose of an MVP?

-The goal of creating an MVP is to develop a product quickly based on a tested concept with a limited budget.
+Creating an MVP aims to develop your product quickly based on a tested concept with a limited budget.

-This method allows businesses to MVPs significantly reduce the chances of making mistakes in the development process by allowing companies to focus on one thing at a time.
+This method allows businesses to significantly reduce the chances of making mistakes in the product development process by enabling companies to focus on one thing at a time.

-By focusing feedback on specific groups or user types, an MVP aids in the gathering of high-quality data.
+By concentrating feedback on specific groups or user types, an MVP aids in the gathering of high-quality data.

 Why should you build a minimum viable product?

-Creating an MVP roadmap aims to help startups and businesses save time and resources by only developing their business idea’s most essential features or products.
+Creating an MVP roadmap aims to help startups and businesses save time and resources by only developing their business idea’s most essential features.

 By validating a business idea with an MVP, startups and businesses can reduce the risk of failure and increase the chances of success.

-The development process for an MVP should be started as soon as possible, and it should not be delayed.
+The development process for an MVP should be started as soon as possible and should not be delayed.
 Why?
-Because if MVP is not built at the right time, you risk the chances of
+Because if MVP is not built at the right time, you risk the chances of: